ShreeshaJay/TensorFlow-Extended/README.md

 You will need to have Docker installed on your system to create images and run containers.
 You can find the installation steps for all platforms on the company's [website](https://docs.docker.com/install/)
 .

-1) Clone the repository for the class either using the UI or your terminal (see above)..
+1) Clone the repository for the class either using the UI or your terminal (see above).

 2) Once you have Docker installed, type the following on your terminal to create a Docker image: `docker build -t NAME .` (replace `NAME`, here and in next step, with what you want to call it.
 Note the period)